 Audiophiles swear that cables can change your musical experience.
 They believe cables can make or break the sound coming from your expensive amplifier.
 People who know better argue that cables costing north of let’s say €200 won’t do you any good.

 Myriad is an audio batch processor.
 It has been for some time, but version 4 has been totally redesigned.
 It has beautiful looks and processes files at blazing speeds.
 Myriad has a large number of processing actions you can combine and save into workflows.
 It will simultaneously export to multiple formats, sample rates and frequencies giving you advanced configuration options and dithering algorithms.

 It comes with its own batteries to drive 48V phantom powered microphones, has two Neutrik XLR/TRS audio jacks for mics and instruments, two MIDI ports, two speaker output ports and a headphone interface.
-The iRig Pro Duo is a cross-platform portable audio interface and I was curious to hear how well it sounds.
+The iRig Pro Duo is a cross-platform portable recording unit and I was curious to hear how well it sounds.

 No matter how good an audio sample may sound, there are always notes that sound synthetic and with instruments like a grand piano subtleties and musicality are inevitably lost.
 It’s a problem that can be solved by not sampling an instrument but using true physical modelling.
 That’s what Pianoteq from French company Modartt seeks out to do — and from what I’ve experienced: with success.

 The iRig Keys Pro keyboard is a 37 notes keyboard annex MIDI controller with velocity sensitivity.
 It is compatible with iOS devices as well as with Mac and Windows computers.
 The iRig Keys Pro has a pitch bend and modulation wheel, illuminated octave selection buttons, four user sets for quick recall of MIDI programs and […]